CoThings-App/cothings/README.md

 For now, it's only a web application and it needs to update the status of the current room manually.
 Without any restriction anyone can update the counter in case of people forget to update their status.
 It uses socket for realtime communication.

-You can see the project progress from [here](https://github.com/rainlab-inc/coliving/projects/4)
+You can see the project overall progress from [here](https://github.com/rainlab-inc/coliving/projects/4)

 Here's some screenshots that we use for our share-house's facility: